numpy/numpy/doc/neps/c-masked-array.rst

 will produce a array with a mask as the result.

-Reduction operations like 'sum', 'prod', 'min', and 'max' will operate as if the values weren't there, applying the operation to the unmasked values.
-If all the input values are masked, 'sum' and 'prod' will produce the additive and multiplicative identities respectively, while 'min' and 'max' will produce masked values.
+Reduction operations like 'sum', 'prod', 'min', and 'max' will operate as if the values were like NaN, producing masked values if any of their input values were masked.

+An optional parameter to change the interpretation of masked values is also needed, to do the operation as if just the unmasked values existed.
-Statistics operations which require a count, like 'mean' and 'std' will also use the unmasked value counts for their calculations, and produce masked values when all the inputs are masked.
+When all the input values are masked, 'sum' and 'prod' will produce the additive and multiplicative identities respectively, while 'min' and 'max' will produce masked values.
+With this parameter enabled, statistics operations which require a count, like 'mean' and 'std' will also use the unmasked value counts for their calculations, and produce masked values when all the inputs are masked.

 Unresolved Design Questions
 ===========================

-Scalars will not be modified to have a mask, so this leaves two options for what value should be returned when retrieving a single masked value.
-Either 'None', or a zero-dimensional masked array.
-The former follows the convention of returning an immutable value from such accesses, while the later preserves type information, so the correct choice will require some discussion to resolve.

 The existing masked array implementation has a "hardmask" feature, which freezes the mask.
 This would be an internal